ThoughtCreator/loka-sdk/README.md

 Bootloader
 ----------

-The LOKA board already provides a bootloader shell to facilitate the firmware upload and the paramater configuration.
+The LOKA board provides a bootloader shell to facilitate the firmware upload and the paramater configuration.

 To access the bootloader, please follow the next steps.